Harvard-CSE/AC209/README.md

-# AC209
+# Project_209_FIFA
-This project is led within the AC209 Introduction to Data Science graduate course taught at Harvard University, centred around predicting the outcome of the 2022 FIFA world cup.
-The project was conducted in collaboration with Ms. Isidora Diaz (idiaz@g.harvard.edu), and M. Luis Henrique Simplicio Ribeiro (lsimplicioribeiro@g.harvard.edu).
+This project is led within the AC209A graduate course and is centred around analysing FIFA data to make predictions on team/player performances.